Diogorrib/deep_learning_hw/hw1/comments.md

 ![Q2-mlp-training-loss-batch-64](img/mlp-training-loss-batch-64-lr-0.002-epochs-200-hidden-200-dropout-0.3-l2-0.0-layers-2-act-relu-opt-sgd-mom-0.0.png)
 ![Q2-mlp-training-loss-batch-512](img/mlp-training-loss-batch-512-lr-0.002-epochs-200-hidden-200-dropout-0.3-l2-0.0-layers-2-act-relu-opt-sgd-mom-0.0.png)

 The best performance is observed with the default batch size (64).
 However, the execution time is shorter with the batch size set to 512.
+This happens because the weights need to be updated less frequently — specifically, dataset_size / batch_size times.
+Having a lower batch size implies a more computationally demanding classification task.

-Even though a lower batch size allows the model to learn more effectively and capture specific patterns in the data, allowing for better accuracy.
-But possibly leading to overfitting (what can be seen in the loss plots, in which the validation loss flattens regardless of the dropping related with the training set).
-Aditionally, it is more computationally demanding because the weights need to be updated more frequently — specifically, dataset_size / batch_size times.
+Despite this, a lower batch size allows the model to learn more effectively and capture specific patterns in the data, leading to a better accuracy.
+Even though, it tends to overfitting (what can be seen in the loss plots, in which the validation loss flattens regardless of the dropping related with the training loss).

 ### 2b
 ```